Arctodus: Subspecies hypothesis

 Skeletal reconstruction of Arctodus simus at the Royal Ontario Museum, Toronto.

-Size differences between specimens of Arctodus simus (such as skull and long bone dimensions) led Kurtén to propose two forms; a larger subspecies emerged in the Irvingtonian (A. s. yukonensis), which was then displaced in the south by a smaller subspecies (A. s. simus) during the Rancholabrean epoch.
+Size differences between specimens of Arctodus simus (such as skull and long bone dimensions) led Kurtén in 1967 to propose two forms; a larger subspecies emerged in the Irvingtonian (A. s. yukonensis), which was then displaced in the south by a smaller subspecies (A. s. simus) during the Rancholabrean epoch.
+An additional subspecies (A. s. nebrascensis) was described by Childs Frick.
 Other theories, such as the sexual dimorphism and individual variation known from Tremarctine bears, potential ecomorphs, and the overall lack of finds were additional factors used to explain the significant variation in Arctodus.

-However, sexual dimorphism has been described in A. pristinus.
-Additionally, the presence of very large southern A. simus specimens (in California, Florida, and New Mexico) and notably small northern specimens (Yukon and Vancouver Island) already put doubt on this designation, with the low number of specimens and sex-biased sampling potentially leading to perceived ecomorphologies.
+However, sexual dimorphism has already been noted in A. pristinus, and has been historically described in A. simus since the early 20th century.
+Furthermore, the presence of very large southern A. simus specimens (in California, Florida, and New Mexico) and notably small northern specimens (Yukon and Vancouver Island) already put doubt on this designation, with the low number of specimens and sex-biased sampling potentially leading to perceived ecomorphologies.
 For example, none of the specimens assigned to the larger morph (A. s. yukonensis) is from a cave passage, being usually isolated remains from open sites.
 Furthermore, over 70% of the smaller specimens (once assigned as the A. s. simus subspecies) are from cave deposits where bacula (penis bones) would likely be found if present, suggesting that mostly female individuals of A. simus were using caves.
 The only baculum currently known from A. simus may belong to a black bear (Potter Cave), while DNA evidence currently only affirms female specimens as having been recovered from caves.
 Sexual dimorphism also explained why Arctodus teeth (from multiple individuals at the same site) generally clustered into two sizes.
 While Rancho La Brea (the locality with the highest number of A. simus specimens) is the only site to preserve both size classes, radiocarbon dates confirm both sizes coexisted temporally, and were therefore sexes.
 A 2025 mitochondrial DNA study found sexually dimorphic size classes and a uniform population from at least 31 individuals (derived from 28 deposits across the United States and Canada), further affirming sexual dimorphism in A. simus.